“Justice & Access for All: More Important Now Than Ever”

 “Stronger Standing Together”

-Vermont student leaders share their lived social experience of disability and call for respect, rights and education justice in our schools.
-We invite other students, families, allies, educators and policy makers to join the conversation.
+Vermont student leaders shared their lived social experience of disability and call for respect, rights and education justice in our schools.
+Students, families, allies, educators and policy makers joined the conversation.
 This VCDR event is cosponsored by the Education Justice Coalition of Vermont.
 Captioning and interpreters will be available.

-Join us in welcoming Sean Barrett, Team Lead for the Office of Independent Living Programs within the Administration for Community Living at the U.S. Department of Health and Human Services.
-He will address COVID response and disability from the federal perspective.
-Afterward, Monica White, interim commissioner of the Vermont Department of Disabilities, Aging & Independent Living will discuss vaccine rollout and disability in Vermont.
-(This is part of a series comprising this year’s virtual Disability Awareness Day events!)
-Captioning will be provided.
+Vemont welcomed Sean Barrett, Team Lead for the Office of Independent Living Programs within the Administration for Community Living at the U.S. Department of Health and Human Services.
+He addressed the COVID response and disability from the federal perspective.
+Afterward, Monica White, interim commissioner of the Vermont Department of Disabilities, Aging & Independent Living discussed the vaccine rollout and disability in Vermont.

 Rep. John Killacky – https://legislature.vermont.gov/people/single/2022/30949